 For investors playing the long game, a furnished place is likely going to continue to have a higher ROI year over year.

 Step 5) If you choose to furnish, decide how you want your suite to be furnished

 Offering a furnished suite is great for people who are travelling or moving to the city for the first time, such as students and newcomers to the country.
 If you decide to furnish your suite, the most successful places will have:

 - Basic electronics

 - Well-organized storage areas

 3. Lead Generation: how to generate quality leads

 Nothing is sadder than a unit sitting empty.
 The best way to lower your vacancy rate and keep a rental income cashflow going is by starting out with quality leads.
-When vacancy rates go up and average rent prices go down, your priority should be to generate enough leads to keep your rental property occupied.
+When vacancy rates go up and average rent prices go down, your priority should be generating enough leads to keep your rental property occupied.

 Tip 1) Quality leads over quantity

-Focusing on increasing the quality of your leads will in the long term save so much time and energy by opening communication channels to only serious inquiries.
+Focusing on increasing the quality of your leads will, in the long-term, save so much time and energy by opening communication channels to only serious inquiries.